The state of Illinois provides several veteran benefits. This page explains them.

 Survivors are entitled to a payment of $1,000 if veteran's death is service-connected or is the direct result of service-connected disabilities incurred in the period specified.
 A separate application is required.

-Education Requirements for Illinois State Police, Conservation Police, Municipal Police & Firefighters
+Education Requirements for Police & Firefighters

 Educational Opportunities for Children (10-18 Yrs)

-Dependents of a veteran who has been declared by the Department of Defense or U.S. Department of Veterans Affairs to be a prisoner of war; missing-in-action; to have died as the result of a service-connected disability; or be permanently disabled from service-connected causes with 100% disability; and, who was an Illinois resident or was an Illinois resident within six months of entering service may be eligible for the scholarship.
+Dependents of a veteran who has been declared by the DOD or VA to be a POW/MIA, died as the result of a service-connected disability, or permanently disabled from service-connected causes with 100% disability; and, who is an Illinois resident or was an Illinois resident within six months of entering service may be eligible for the scholarship.

 The Illinois Veteran Grant (IVG) Program pays tuition and certain fees at all Illinois state-supported colleges, universities and community colleges for Illinois residents.
 An individual must:

-Illinois National Guard Scholarship
+Illinois National Guard Grant